-Students, faculty, and staff are encouraged to immediately and accurately report any oncampus emergency, criminal offense, or suspected criminal activity.
+Students, faculty, and staff are encouraged to immediately and accurately report any on- campus emergency, criminal offense, or suspected criminal activity.
 Prompt reporting improves campus security and law enforcement's ability to investigate the situation and to apprehend suspects and/or prevent potential crimes.
 Incidents should be reported to one of the following:

-- Honolulu Police Department (HPD) at 911. - Campus Safety Office at x9900 (on-campus telephone) or (808) 734-9900, or inperson at the Campus Safety Office, 'Ohi'a Building, Room 104.
+- Honolulu Police Department (HPD) at 911. - Campus Safety Office at x9900 (on-campus telephone) or (808) 734-9900, or in- person at the Campus Safety Office, 'Ohi'a Building, Room 104.

-As an option, criminal offenses may also be reported to campus officials who are designated as Campus Security Authorities (CSA's).
-CSA's will assist with the notification procedures to proper security or law enforcement authorities as necessary and incidents reported to CSA's will be included in the annual security report crime statistics.
-Please refer to Appendix A of this report for more information on CSA's.
+As an option, criminal offenses may also be reported to campus officials who are designated as Campus Security Authorities (CSA).
+CSAs will assist with the notification procedures to proper security or law enforcement authorities as necessary and incidents reported to CSAs will be included in the annual security report crime statistics.
+Please refer to Appendix A of this report for more information on CSAs.